TeRyZh/Website/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. candidate in Intelligent Transportation Systems (ITS) from Rutrgers University.
-My main research efforts involve traffic detection and sensing using computer vision techniques and LiDAR sensors.
-My dissertation topic is to develop a non-conventional vehicle detection and validation method for intelligent transportation applications.
+I am a fifth-year Ph.D. candidate in Civil and Environmental Engineering from Rutrgers University.
+My main research efforts include cooperative and intelligent transportation applications.
+My dissertation topic is to develop a non-conventional vehicle detection and validation method for high-resolution trajectory collection using computer vision and LiDAR sensors.

 I am looking for research scientist or Post-Doc position to continue the research of combining computer vision, machine learning with Connected and Automated technology to build safe, green and smart mobility applications.